-If you are unfamiliar with my explanations or are new to bullet journaling, I’ll go a little more in detail.
+If you are unfamiliar with my explanations or are new to bullet journals, I’ll go a little more in detail.

 This categories location is going to vary based on how long the tracker will last.

-Monthly: For monthly spreads, if you want to track behaviors or habits for entire month, it’s best to place them within your monthly layout.
-Same concept applies with collections.
+For monthly spreads, if you want to track behaviors or habits for an entire month, it’s best to place them within your monthly layout.
+The same concept applies with collections.
 If you are collecting information for a month (books you’ve read, for example), it’s best to place them here.

 The reason why it’s best to put them within your monthly layout is that they are all contained in one place.
 You know exactly where they are and how to find them.
 And once the month is over, unless you are using them to observe data, you aren’t going to utilize them anymore.
 It also keeps your weekly sections less cluttered.